-ТОРІС ANSWER DETAILS Payday 2 YES Arkansas law requires that employees be paid no less frequently than semi-monthly.
-Final Pay 3 YES Terminated employees must be paid their final wages within seven (7) days of the termination if the employee has demanded payment.
-In all other cases, payment must be made at the regularly scheduled payday, absent an agreement between the employer and employee to the contrary.
-Overtime 4 NO Arkansas law exempts agricultural employees from the general overtime law requiring pay at one and one-half (11⁄2) times the regular rate of pay for hours worked above forty (40).
+Wages Торіс Answer Summary Payday 2 YES Arkansas law requires that employees be paid no less frequently than semimonthly.
+Final Pay 3 YES Payment must be made at the next regularly scheduled payday, absent an agreement between the employer and employee to the contrary.
+If an employer fails to make the payment within (7) days of the next regular payday, the employee is owed double the wages due.
+Overtime 4 NO Arkansas law exempts agricultural employees from the general overtime law requiring pay at one and one-half (11⁄2) times the regular ate of pay for hours worked above forty (40).
 Federal rules may apply.
 Refer to the federal fact sheet.
-Minimum Wage5 YES The state's current minimum wage is \$9.25.
-This will increase to \$10.00 on January 1, 2020, and to \$11.00 on January 1, 2021.
+Minimum Wage5 YES The state's current minimum wage is \$11.00.
 The Arkansas minimum wage law applies to employers with four (4) or more employees, but excludes individuals working for an agricultural employer who did not use more than five hundred (500) man-days of agricultural labor in any calendar quarter of the preceding calendar year.
 Hours Worked 6 YES Arkansas law requires payment for all hours worked, which is defined by regulation as all hours an employee is suffered or permitted to work.
 Reporting Time Pay NO No Arkansas law requires reporting time pay if no work is performed.
 Pay Stub NO Arkansas law does not require paystubs for private sector employees, though it is generally a good practice.
+Taxes and Withholding 7 YES Arkansas employers are required to withhold tax from wages of employees who work within the state of Arkansas.
+Verify all requirements with the Arkansas Department of Finance and Administration .
+Employers must pay Arkansas Unemployment Insurance taxes if: